sanketgautam/Apparate/README.md

 # Apparate
-Apparate is a command line tool to synchronize your HackerRank Submissions to your GitHub Repository.
+Apparate is a command line tool to synchronize your HackerRank Accepted Submissions to your GitHub Repository.
 Just write `apparate` on terminal, give it your credentials, sit-back and relax, it'll take care of the rest.

 You can also schedule a cron job to run apparate regularly & keep your submissions up to date.